peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

     public float ToSingle()
 Converts this value to its closest equivalent as 32-bit floating-point number.
-The half-even rounding mode is used. <p>If this value is a NaN, sets the high bit of the 32-bit floating point number's mantissa (significand) for a quiet NaN, and clears it for a signaling NaN.
+The half-even rounding mode is used. <p>If this value is a NaN, sets the high bit of the 32-bit floating point number's significand area for a quiet NaN, and clears it for a signaling NaN.
- Then the next highest bit of the mantissa (significand) is cleared for a quiet NaN, and set for a signaling NaN.
-Then the other bits of the mantissa (significand) are set to the lowest bits of this object's unsigned mantissa (significand).</p>
+ Then the other bits of the significand area are set to the lowest bits of this object's unsigned mantissa (significand), and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.</p>

 **Returns:**